Structural Complexity of One-Dimensional Random Geometric Graphs: Introduction

 Compression of unlabeled graphs was addressed by Tur\'{a}n~\cite{Turan1984} more than three decades ago, who showed that unlabeled planar graphs can be represented (optimally within a constant factor) using $12n$ bits and gave an asymptotically optimal encoding of labeled planar graphs that requires $n\left \lceil{\log_2 n}\right \rceil + 12n$ bits.
 Tur\'{a}n also suggested a lower bound on the number of bits in the representation of general unlabeled graphs of ${n \choose 2} - n\log_2 n + O(n)$ and raised the problem of finding an efficient (i.e., computable in polynomial time) coding method.
 This problem was solved a few years later by Naor~\cite{Naor1990}, who proposed a linear-time encoding method that is optimal up to the $O(n)$ term.
 More recently, Choi \& Szpankowski~\cite{Choi2009,Choi2012} addressed compression of unlabeled graphs (which they name \emph{graphical structures}) for the Erd\H{o}s-R\'{e}nyi model and showed that the corresponding Shannon entropy (coined \emph{structural entropy}) is ${n \choose 2}h(p) - n\log_2 n + O(n)$.
 Note the $n\log_2 n$ reduction of the entropy compared to the entropy of labeled Erd\H{o}s-R\'{e}nyi graphs.
 A similar study of entropy as a measure of structural complexity is performed in~\cite{Kieffer2009} for random binary trees.
-Motivated by the fact that real networks are inhomogeneous and exhibit cluster structures, properties that are not captured by the Erd\H{o}s-R\'{e}nyi model, \cite{Abbe2016} studies fundamental limits on the compression of the stochastic block model with labeled vertices.
-Compression of unlabeled preferential attachment graphs is addressed in~\cite{Luczak2019}.
+Motivated by the fact that real networks are inhomogeneous and exhibit cluster structures, properties that are not captured by the Erd\H{o}s-R\'{e}nyi model,~\cite{Abbe2016} studies fundamental limits on the compression of the stochastic block model (SBM) with labeled vertices,~\cite{Bhatt2021} proposes a universal graph compressor for SBM, whereas~\cite{Asadi17} investigates limits for compressing data on SBM graphs.
+The structural entropy and the compression of preferential attachment graphs are addressed in~\cite{Luczak2019asymmetry,Luczak2019}, while~\cite{Delgosha2021} proposes a compression method for sparse graphs and heavy-tailed sparse graphs.